An Individualized Treatment Approach

 Self-Efficacy through Outdoor Therapy

-Wilderness therapy also builds self-efficacy.
+Nature-based adventure therapy also builds self-efficacy.
 Through individual and group task accomplishment, troubled teens learn that they are not victims of life but active participants in the choices and future they create.
-From finally learning how to make a fire to finishing a hike they never thought they could, the young teen client grows in the belief that she can change, learn, and grow.
+From finally learning how to make a fire to finishing a hike they never thought they could, the young teen client grows in the belief that they can change, learn, and grow.